cyverse/ds-playbooks/README.md

    pip install --requirement requirements-python.txt
    ```

+   > [!NOTE]
+   > Due to a bug in the version of `crun` that ships with Ubuntu 22.04, `podman` can't start systemd containers.
+See <https://noobient.com/2023/11/15/fixing-ubuntu-containers-failing-to-start-with-systemd/> for the work around.

 1. Finally, the required ansible collections and roles need to be installed.
 This can be done by running the [init-ansible](./init-ansible) script.

    ```console